-2. Welcomes the State that has acceded to the Rome Statute of the International Criminal Court since the seventeenth session, invites States not yet parties to the Rome Statute of the International Criminal Court to become parties to the Rome Statute, as amended, as soon as possible and calls upon all States Parties to intensify their efforts to promote universality;
+2. Welcomes the State that has become a Party to the Rome Statute of the International Criminal Court since the eighteenth session of the Assembly and invites States not yet parties to the Rome Statute of the International Criminal Court to become parties to the Rome Statute, as amended, as soon as possible and calls upon all States Parties to intensify their efforts to promote universality;

-3. Notes with deep regret the notification of withdrawal submitted by a State Party under article 127(1) of the Statute on 17 March 2018 as well as the withdrawal of its instrument of accession by another State on 29 April 2019, and calls upon these States to reconsider these withdrawals;
+3. Notes with deep regret the notification of withdrawal submitted by a State Party under article 127(1) of the Statute on 17 March 2018 as well as the withdrawal of its instrument of accession by another State on 29 April 2019, and calls upon these States to reconsider these withdrawals;2